Reviews You Can Rely On

 Credit: Clark Tate

-Insulated winter options are bulky by nature and must balance the need for warmth with the need for flexibility.
-As we mentioned above, mittens are warmer but less dextrous still.
+Insulated winter options are bulky by nature, but you can find models that balance warmth with flexibility according to your preferences.
+As we mentioned above, mittens are warmer but less dextrous.
 That's probably fine if you'll be skiing at a resort, riding the lift all day, and have easy access to a lodge for any major tasks or adjustments.
-If you're heading into the backcountry, though, you'll need a more dexterous option.
+If you're heading into the backcountry, though, you'll need a more dexterous option that will allow you to use buckles, zippers, and other tools without removing your gloves.

-That's also true if you work with your hands outside during winter months.
-Insulated versions that prioritize dexterity won't be as warm, so you'll have to plan accordingly.
+Dexterity should also be a top priority if you work with your hands outside during winter months.
+However, options that prioritize dexterity won't be as warm, so you'll have to plan accordingly.
 Hopefully, you're working hard enough to generate warmth.
-We pay close attention to the flexibility and articulation of each pair we test.
+If you can try on a pair of gloves before you buy them, pay close attention to the flexibility and articulation of each pair.
+If not, we took notes for you.

 Grip

 A solid grip is always important, but perhaps most important for working.
-To work, you have to be able to hold tools.
-Some offer leather palms to improve grip.
-Others implore tacky rubber or gripping patterns.
-We note these features where we find them.
-Since basic winter mitts can be slippery, we look for those with enough grip to complete simple tasks.
+To work safely, you have to be able to hold tools without the risk of them slipping out of your hand.
+Some models offer leather palms to improve grip, while others employ tacky rubber or gripping patterns on the palm.
+Since basic winter mitts can be slippery, we don't recommend using them for handiwork.
+However, we still appreciate models with enough grip to complete simple tasks.

 gloves - leather palms, like those on the wells lamont hydrahide, tend to...